postcss/postcss/API.md

 ## `Root` node

-Represents CSS file and contains all nodes inside.
+Represents a CSS file and contains all its parsed nodes.

 ```js
 var root = postcss.parse('a{color:black} b{z-index:2}');